stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 });
 ```

-If you return a function from `useEffect`, you can optionally do some cleanup.
-A situation where you subscribe to something may need to run an unsubscribe as part of the effects cleanup.
-React performs this cleanup on unmount.
+If you do need cleanup to run, you can return a function from `useEffect`, this is optional, but allows you to run some code after your effect and before any new effect runs.
+A situation where you subscribe to something may need an unsubscribe as part of the effects cleanup process.
+React will perform this cleanup on unmount.

 ```
 useEffect(() => {